raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-05-26-master-your-emotional-intelligence.md

     + Don't give away your emotions for free
         - **stop feeling responsible for** how they treat you
         - it is not your worth and not you

+    * **learn to say no**
+        - some people feel no shame when they take advantage of your kindness
+        - **take calculated risks**, and be willing to work harder than anyone else

     + **you don't need the approval of others**
         - don't have to explain yourself to someone who has never taken